Parents are mourning the loss of the ‘village’.

-The village has died, but nothing has sprung up in its place.
+The village has died, and nothing has sprung up in its place.

-Cars have meant that we’re all more spread about than we once were, space around us and boundaries between us are high priorities when finding somewhere to live.
-No one wants a garden overlooked by neighbors, a detached house trumps cojoined ones.
-We want physical distance, we want emotional distance, we want privacy.
+No one wants a garden overlooked by neighbors, so a detached house trumps a cojoined one.
+We want physical distance, emotional distance, privacy.

-We can no longer give our kids a packed lunch in the morning and send them off on their bikes for the day, we no longer turn them out of the house when we need to clean and tidy.
+We can no longer give our kids a packed lunch in the morning and send them off on their bikes for the day, nor can we turn them out of the house when we need to clean and tidy.

 It’s become the opposite

-Mothers, in particular, are struggling without the village, often the sole responsible adult throughout the entire day.
-We are left trying to make up for the loss of all that the village once gave us, attempting to be the entire village in one person.
+Mothers, in particular, struggling without the village, have become the sole responsible adult throughout the entire day and are left single-handedly trying to replace all that the village once provided.

-But the comradery, the practical help, the lifestyle that allowed for families to thrive, is irreplicable by just one mom.
+But the comradery, the practical help, the lifestyle that allowed for families to thrive, cannot be replaced by just one mom.

-We have been taught that, as mothers, our needs are last on the list.
-If we’re happy and calm, then we’re doing something wrong, because we are supposed to be frantically running around getting the work of a village done in a day by ourselves.
+We’ve been told that, as mothers, our needs should be last on the list.
+If we’re happy and calm, then we must be doing something wrong as we’re meant to be frantically running around doing the work of a village all by ourselves.

-The effortless socialization has gone, and we are suffering.
-New moms are thrown into parenting without the support of fellow mothers around them who they can learn from.
-Mothers struggling postnatally are left unchecked where they would once have been pulled into the group and supported.
-The cities are awash with worn-out, tired moms.
+Mothers struggling postnatally are left unchecked where they would once have been invited into the group and offered support.
+Cities are awash with worn-out, tired moms.

-But while the village, for most of us, is gone, all is not lost.
-If we swap the word ‘village’, for ‘community’, a new way of motherhood appears from the gloom.
+But while the village, for most of us, has disappeared, all is not lost.
+If we swap the word ‘village’, for ‘community’, a new form of motherhood appears from the gloom.

-No, we don’t live in small groups anymore, we don’t have implicit trust for those around us, we don’t live in an era where we turn our kids over to nature for the day.
-If we accept that, then we begin to see an alternate route.
+We may not live in small groups anymore, or have implicit trust in those around us.
+We no more live in times where we can turn our kids over to nature for the day.
+Accepting this, we can begin to see an alternate route.

 Communities can be fostered anywhere, by anyone.
-Thing is, you have to be willing to give and in our society of greed that can be tricky.
-It takes a mindset change.
+We only need to be willing to give and, in our present society of greed, that can be tricky.
+What’s required is a simple change of mindset.

-The media is constantly telling us that our time is worth nothing but money and it’s hard to turn that off.
-But we mustn’t forget that this is the same society that killed the village we so miss, that tells us we aren’t worthy unless we have a shiny car, a beautifully clean house, a front garden filled with flowers, and we must do it all ourselves and we must do it while smiling with perfect teeth.
+Yet we mustn’t forget that this advice comes from those who have killed the village we so dearly miss, that tell us we aren’t worthy until we own a shiny car, an immaculately clean house, a front garden filled with flowers, and that we must achieve all this by ourselves while smiling with gleaming teeth.

-This ‘ideal’ doesn’t serve us, yet it’s somehow aspirational.
-If we can bring ourselves to realize that true worth lies elsewhere, then we begin to bring back the normality of giving our time and our help to others.
+Though this ‘ideal’ will never serve us, it now seems to have become aspirational.
+By realizing that true worth lies elsewhere, then we can return to the normality of giving our time and help to others.

-Communities can be built around schools, around old people’s homes, around support groups.
-They can be built around anything that gives those involved a common denominator.
+Communities can be built around schools, old people’s homes, or support groups.
+They can be built anywhere that those involved share a common denominator.

 Changing your mindset

-But why should we struggle to the bitter point where we feel we can no longer go on alone and only then accept help?
-What is the appeal of trying to prove you don’t need anyone and you can cope in your isolation?
+Why struggle to that bitter point where we feel like giving up before reaching out for help?
+What’s the appeal of trying to show you don’t need anyone and can cope with your isolation?

-We are conditioned to believe that this is the way we ought to be, that a happy mother singing while doing the dishes is the best kind of mother.
+We’re conditioned to believe that a happy mother who sings while washing the dishes is the best kind of mother.

-The ones who defend their previous selves, the ones who don’t know how to cook, the ones who don’t mind the mess, the ones who are always tidying up, the ones who don’t know what they’re doing – they’re all as perfect as each other in different ways.
+Those who defend their previous selves, who can’t cook, who don’t mind the mess, who are always tidying up, who don’t seem to know what they’re doing — are ‘perfect’ in a different way.

-We might not be able to rediscover the village as it once was, but we can rediscover the villagers.
+We may not be able to rediscover the village as it was, but we can rediscover its villagers…